cybozu/neco-containers/maintenance.md

 ***NOTE:*** Upgrading to etcd 3.4+ will require modifications to CKE, so it should be done separately.

 1. Check the [release page](https://github.com/etcd-io/etcd/releases).
 2. Check the upstream Dockerfile.
-If there are any updates, update our `Dockefile`.
+If there are any updates, update our `Dockerfile`.
    - https://github.com/etcd-io/etcd/blob/vX.Y.Z/Dockerfile-release
 3. Update `ETCD_VERSION` in `Dockerfile`.
 4. Update image tag in `README.md`.